 - Spectre: Franz Oberhauser, real name Ernst Stavro Blofeld, was once a sociopathic boy who murdered his own father for loving a young, orphaned James Bond the Oberhauser family took in.
 Faking his own death and adopting his new name, Oberhauser built up the criminal organization SPECTRE, which finances and facilitates terrorism around the globe, allies with interested parties to topple governments, prolong civil wars, horde natural resources, and eventually involves itself in the sex trade where hundreds of thousands of women and children are trafficked to feed SPECTRE's accounts.
 Oberhauser gleefully reveals himself as the architect of James's pain, having arranged events to result in the deaths of Bond's friends, and loved ones.
-He was even the one behind Raoul Silva in Skyfall, having wanted M herself to die to hurt Bond.
+He was also the one behind Raoul Silva, having wanted M herself to die to hurt Bond.
 With Bond himself, Oberhauser has small needles drilled into his head to torture him and even threatens to steal his ability to recognize faces by drilling in the right place.
-When this fails, Oberhauser holds Bond's Love Interest in a rigged chamber (also forcing her to watch the footage of her father committing suicide) so Bond must either try to save her and die in an explosion, or abandon her to save himself and live with the shame of it.
-Obsessed with destroying his stepbrother and devoted only to his own massive megalomania and eagerness to condemn the world to chaos or tyranny if it suits his purposes, Oberhauser is the ultimate villain of the rebooted chronology to date and the most evil version of Blofeld in the entire franchise.
+When this fails, Oberhauser holds Bond's Love Interest in a rigged chamber—also forcing her to watch the footage of her father committing suicide—so Bond must either try to save her and die in an explosion, or abandon her to save himself and live with the shame of it.
+Obsessed with destroying his stepbrother and devoted only to his own massive megalomania and eagerness to condemn the world to chaos or tyranny if it suits his purposes, Oberhauser is the ultimate villain of the rebooted chronology to date.

 - Moonraker: Though his plan is smaller in scale than his film counterpart's, Ian Fleming's original version of Sir Hugo Drax is no less vile.
 Born "Hugo von der Drache" in Germany and an avid fan of Hitler, Drax ran undercover missions against Britain for the Reich until he was mistakenly wounded by his own side and nursed back to health by the British.
 Stealing the identity of a MIA soldier with a similar name and feigning amnesia, Drax murdered the first rich man he could find after leaving the hospital for startup money and began plotting to avenge Nazi Germany's defeat.
 Using his family's holdings in rare metals, Drax paid out of his own pocket to design the Moonraker, a state-of-the-art nuclear missile meant to defend Britain from the Russians, with Drax's philanthropy elevating him to a national hero.
 The only problem was, the missile was set to destroy London on its first test-firing with a real atomic bomb.
 When Drax describes the intended death toll for this catastrophe to him, Bond, a hardened killer himself, is left almost catatonic.
 Other crimes include running a motorist off the road and over a cliff due to the mere possibility he might've been a spy, and having people tortured for information with welding torches.
 For Drax, the mere destruction of their greatest city was not enough; he made himself into the British people's greatest hero just so their collective spirits would be crushed when the nuke hit.